Back to Blog

 Benefits of ARMs

-• Lower Initial Payments: The initial rate is often about 0.5% to 1% lower than a fixed-rate mortgage.
+• Lower Initial Payments: The introductory rate is often 0.5% to 1% lower than what you'd get with a fixed-rate loan.

-• Potential for Lower Overall Costs: If you plan to sell or refinance before the adjustable period, you might save money.
+• Potential for Lower Overall Costs: If you know you'll sell or refinance before the rate starts adjusting, you can pocket some serious savings.

-• Qualification for Higher Loan Amounts: Lower initial payments can enable you to qualify for a more expensive home.
+• Qualification for Higher Loan Amounts: That lower initial payment might help you qualify for a larger loan.

 Drawbacks of ARMs